Announcing the Founding of the

 In 1996, the New York Times won a Pulitzer Prize for their coverage of the environmental degradation of national parks, including Yellowstone National Park and the Arctic National Wildlife Refuge

 In 1996, the New York Times won a Pulitzer Prize for their coverage of the environmental degradation of national parks, including Yellowstone National Park and the Arctic National Wildlife Refuge.
-In 1904, the trailblazing 19th-century Hungarian journalist, Joseph Pulitzer, used his will to establish an annual award that would celebrate excellence in U.S. journalism.
+In 1904, the trailblazing 19th-century Hungarian-American journalist Joseph Pulitzer used his will to establish an annual award that would celebrate excellence in U.S. journalism.
 An early proponent of university-level training for journalists, Pulitzer saw journalism as a rigorous art form with a strong moral and ethical basis.
-Having been exceptionally bold in reporting on the corruption of the American government and corporations in the late 19th century, he was eager to encourage other journalists to view their profession as a public service.
+Having been exceptionally bold in reporting on the American government's and corporations' corruption in the late 19th century, he was eager to encourage other journalists to view their profession as a public service.
 Since 1917, the Pulitzer Public Service Awards have celebrated publications that demonstrate courage, honesty, and transparency in keeping the public informed, no matter the weight of the information.
 Pulitzer understood that there could be no stable democracy without a free press and

 fearless storytellers.